-If you’re struggling to increase sales, clicks, and leads, your website could be the weakest link in your digital marketing strategy.
+Are you struggling to increase leads, conversions, and sales from your website?
+Your company’s website could be the weakest link in your digital marketing strategy.
 A site audit may be just the thing you need to figure out what’s going on.

 Before we get to that, we need to ask why it’s important.

-Why does site speed, security and clarity matter?
+Why does website speed, security and clarity matter?

 Or, you find something promising in search, but the website content is so confusing you can’t interpret what it’s about!

-According to MachMetrics, service industry websites fair even worse!
-The load time for Automotive, Business and Industrial industries, technology and other service-based business sites is a whopping 10 second average!
+And according to MachMetrics, service industry websites fair even worse!
+The load time for Automotive, Business and Industrial industries, technology and other service-based business sites is a whopping 10-second average!

 * Source MachMetrics https://www.machmetrics.com/speed-blog/average-page-load-times-websites-2018/